zvuc/HTML-ng2.sublime-package/README.md

   	</dict>
   </dict>
   ```
   Replace the color HEX code inside the last `<string>` to one of the theme colors in your color scheme.
+(Example user here is for the [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) Bright color scheme.)
 3. Save and replace existing file.

 ## Result